open-edge-insights/eii-core/libs/OpcuaBusAbstraction/c/test/README.md

-# DataBusAbstraction
+# OpcuaBusAbstraction

-DataBusAbstraction abstracts underlying messagebus to provide a common set of APIs needed for publish and subscribe.
+OpcuaBusAbstraction abstracts underlying messagebus to provide a common set of APIs needed for publish and subscribe.
 The C example program demonstrates publish and subscription over OPCUA bus only (`OPCUA is the only messagebus supported for now`)

 ## How to Test from present working directory